 The remainder of this paper is structured as follows: Section 2 presents the standard and ideal multistage NMPC formulations, along with the concept of NLP sensitivity.
 Section 3 presents the samNMPC methodology and implementation, and Section 4 discusses its stability properties.
-Section 5 includes two case studies: a setpoint tracking of species concentration in a CSTR, and setpoint tracking of water levels in an interconnected four tank system.
-Finally, Section 6 concludes the paper.
+Section 5 includes the two case studies, and Section 6 concludes the paper.